rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 352am
 now bootstrap theeme lokks fine and links are also working. issue solved by moving a duplicate views folder from area , placing it at the root of bookstore project

+356am
+added required css links that was removed while fixing the links